Whether you're a skincare newbie or an old hand with a 10-step routine, you've probably heard of retinol.

 The retinol used in skincare is usually a synthetic compound derived from vitamin A and has been proven to live up to its promise of visibly reducing acne and signs of ageing.

-Some topical retinoid treatments require a prescription, while retinol is available in over-the-counter skincare products.
+Some topical retinoid treatments are of clinical strength, while retinol is available in over-the-counter skincare products.

 The different forms of retinoids can vary significantly in strength and effectiveness.